Civilian Judges and Military Justice: Collateral Review of Court-Martial Convictions, 61 COLUM. L. REV. 40 (1961)

 Date of Authorship for this Version

 Bishop, Joseph, "Civilian Judges and Military Justice: Collateral Review of Court-Martial Convictions" (1961).
 Faculty Scholarship Series.
-Paper 2833.
+2833.